digitalpulp/ballast/README.md

 default location for custom themes is `docroot/themes/custom`.
 This can be altered by adding a `site_theme_path` key to this file and setting it to the relative path from the project root to parent directory for custom themes.
+The local top level domain can be changed from `test` by changing the value of `site_tld`, which is why this documentation uses `site_tld` for the local tld.

 ### Edit `composer.json`
 There is also a project specific value to set here, which is the path to